nedap/speced.def/README.md

 * Battle-tested across a variety of projects by now
   * Rough edges polished at this point, each bugfix being thoroughly unit-tested.
+  * ClojureScript support is full (and fully unit-tested), but less battle-tested.
 * Richer features will be added
-* ClojureScript support is full, but less battle-tested
-  * There's no support for self-hosted ClojureScript at the moment.

-Refer to the [issue tracker](https://github.com/nedap/utils.spec/issues) for getting an idea of the current bugs (quite minor) and wishlist.
+  * Refer to the [issue tracker](https://github.com/nedap/utils.spec/issues) for getting an idea of the project's wishlist.

 ## ns organisation